Shahir-47/FD2-SampleDBs/README.md

 The structure of a farmOS record (e.g. asset, log, quantity, term, user) can be displayed using the command:

-`npm run print-log <type>`
+`npm run printlog <type>`

 where `<type>` is one of the record types.
 Run the command without the `<type` argument to see a list of all of the record types.

 ### farmosUtil.js

-The `src/util/farmosUtil.js` file contains a module of useful utility functions for working with farmOS records.
+The `src/library/farmosUtil/` is a symlink to the `FarmData2/library/farmosUtil` module that provides useful utility functions for working with farmOS records.
+These functions should be maintained and updated from the `FarmData2` repo.

-#### Running Tests

-The `src/util/` directory contains a collection of unit tests for the `farmosUtil.js` module.
-To run the tests use one of the following commands:

-- `npm run test-util` - run all of the test for `farmosUtil.js`
-- `npm run test-gui` - launch the Cypress GUI test runner.
-- `npm run test <spec blob>` - run the tests that match the `spec blob>`.
-This is useful for running just the tests for the module function currently being worked on.

-#### Generating Documentation

-The `farmosUtil.js` module is documented using JSDOC.
-Use the following command to generate the documentation for this module in the `docs` directory:

-- `npm run doc-util`

 ### Development Workflow